 These awards will be presented to one senior (Levels 3 & 4) and one junior (Levels 1 & 2) 4-H member currently enrolled in the woodworking project for outstanding overall achievement.
 These awards are sponsored by the Nesbitt Family which has had many generations of woodworkers and active participation by three generations in the 4-H woodworking project since 1930.
-The awards will be selected from the champion and reserve champion projects and a review of the white achievement cards.
+The awards will be selected from the champion and reserve champion projects and a review of 4-Her's Achievement Cards.